Italy's Treasures: Sophia Loren

 Sophia Loren’s one love, Carlo Ponti

-In 1980, her biography, Sophia Loren: Living and Loving, Her own story, was released, becoming an international success.
-She launched her own perfume and eye makeup range, the first celebrity to do so.
+In 1980, her biography, Sophia Loren: Living and Loving, Her Own Story, was released, becoming an international success.
+She launched her own perfume and eye makeup range, one of the first celebrities to do so.

 In 1982, she voluntarily spent 18 days in jail on tax evasion charges.
 She was cleared of all charges in 2013.

 Loren holds the record for having earned six David di Donatello Awards for Best Actress, the most ever received.
-As well as an Academy Award, Loren earned a Grammy Award, five special Golden Globes, a BAFTA Award, a Laurel Award, an Honorary Academy Award in 1991 and, in 1995, she received the Cecil B. DeMille Award for lifetime achievements.
-In 1994, she was honored with the 2,000th star on the Hollywood Walk of Fame.
+In addition to an Academy Award, Loren earned a Grammy Award, five special Golden Globes, a BAFTA Award, a Laurel Award, an Honorary Academy Award in 1991 and, in 1995, she received the Cecil B. DeMille Award for lifetime achievements.
+In 1994, she was honored with the 2000th star on the Hollywood Walk of Fame.

 Some of her most recent films include the musical drama Nine (2009); La mia casa è piena di specchi (2010), a TV miniseries about her early life where she plays the role of her own mother; and La Voce Umana (The Human Voice), a short film adaptation of Jean Cocteau’s one-woman play, directed by Sophia’s son Edoardo, and screened at this year's Cannes Film Festival.

-Sophia currently lives in Geneva, but has a home in Naples and Rome.
+Sophia currently lives in Geneva, but has homes in Naples and Rome.

-She has given Italy years of entertainment and much to be proud of, deserving to be noted as one of Italy’s fine treasures.
+She has given Italy years of entertainment and much to be proud of.

 Location